gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 It MAY include an interim ID Token containing unverified claims (at the discretion of the OP).

-The OP MUST bind the public key used in DPoP proofs to `deferred_auth_id` when RP's Client is of type Public Client () and a DPoP proof is presented in the Deferred Code Exchange Request.
+The OP MUST bind the public key used in DPoP proofs to `deferred_auth_id` when RP's Client is of type Public Client as defined in [@!RFC6749] and a DPoP proof is presented in the Deferred Code Exchange Request.
 Further interactions involving a `deferred_auth_id` MUST require a DPoP proof utilizing the same public key.
 This mechanism is similar to the binding of DPoP proofs to Refresh Tokens as described in [@!RFC9449, section 5].

 The following is a non-normative example of a successful initial token response: